 - HS-U16 – primarily ’04 players, but could also enter a tourney at U17 to allow ’03s to join

 - *the number of teams the club enters into leagues and tourneys could flex up or down based on the number of players available

-- Stephen, Chris, and Tony C. for the boys
+- Stephen, Chris, Jared, and others for the boys

 A comment: team is dynamic